By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 Update the desired count of the service

-You can update the desired count of the service to your original value with either the AWS CLI or Amazon ECS console.
+You can update the desired count of the service to your original value with either the AWS CLI or the Amazon ECS console.

 aws ecs describe-services --cluster awsExampleECSCluster --services MyNginxService2